theodorekall/micro-blog/content/blog/mum-password-manager.md

 Frightening, to say the least, for a person of that generation.

-Being the good son I am (ahem) and edging on the border of paranoya when it comes to the online world, I took it upon me to give her a few pointers, for the next time.
+Being the good son I am (ahem) and edging on the border of paranoia when it comes to the online world, I took it upon me to give her a few pointers, for the next time.

 We covered the basics: